andrewdyer/nestjs-module-template/README.md

 ## Getting Started

 If you like what you've seen so far and think this setup fits your needs, you can quickly get started by clicking the **Use this template** button at the top of the repository on GitHub.

+### Quick Start

 Once you've created your package, follow these steps to get up and running:

 1. **Clone Your Repository**